ColeTrammer/voting_app/README.md

-# voting_app
+# Voting App
-app that allows users to make polls
+app that allows users to make polls<br>